naumenko-sa/cre/README.md

 # 1. Create a project (projects) to run with bcbio.

 ## 1a.
 If you start with bam files.
 Suppose you have a WES trio, or a cohort of trios, each sample is a bam file.
+You may try NIST Ashkenazim trio: ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio (download OsloUniversityHospital exomes).
 Then create a file table.txt where each line is sample_name[tab]family_name[tab]file.bam, i.e.
 ```
 CH0517	1004	/somewhere/1004_CH0517.bam